 - 2016 and the truth behind fake news |USA|Al Jazeera

 - False, Misleading, Clickbait-y, and/or Satirical “News” Sources

 - Trump berated a CNN reporter, CJR

 - Facebook Journalism project against fake news, Newsweek

 Write your blog post

 Based on all this information write an article about the topic.
-Include a paragraph about how search engines can help you in spotting fake news, and a paragraph where you comment on what students in Australia and the USA have written about the topic.
+Include a paragraph about how search engines can help you in spotting fake news, and a section where you comment on what students in Australia and the USA have written about the topic.
 See info in our Padlet.
 End the article by summing up how fake news is a problem for democracy and your prediction of how this will play out in the years to come.
-Have in mind that you are writing the articles for students in Australia aged 14-15.
-You might want to include the Norwegian perspective on this topic.
+Have in mind that you are writing the articles for students in different parts of the word aged 14-19.
 If you decide to include more articles as your sources be sure to mention that in your post.
 Make your own fake news headline based on your article.
 Use this website to make an image that you share on your blog.

 Categories: Lesson plans